 You’re not supposed to memorize whole lists of vocabulary.
 You do pick up words and monotonous phrases, but that doesn’t happen instantaneously.

 While listening, some words will stick to your mind at once, some after a night of sleep, some after some repetition.
 We all learn over time.

 This applies to all learning resources, not only those made to learn Italian in the car.

 Stick with your daily exercise and you’ll be surprised to feel how words pop up in your mind all of a sudden when you weren’t even trying to recollect them!

-In any case, we memorize Italian words better if they give us a strong impression.
+In any case, we memorize Italian phrases better if they give us a strong impression.
 If you have ever experienced a major earthquake, you certainly remember where and when it was, what happened next, etc.

 The same happens when you learn Italian by yourself at an emotional level.
-That’s why some sentences in this course learn Italian in the car are like earthquakes.
+That’s why some sentences in this course to learn Italian in the car are like earthquakes.
 Awkward, controversial, or morally questionable.

 Take them for what they are – sample sentences that don’t reflect my views.